 - Sell more: About 95% of all purchases are still completed offline.
 This is your opportunity to take advantage of the retail channel.

 - Build awareness: Consumers and the media love the excitement generated by pop-up shops.
-Build awareness by going offline!
+Build brand awareness by going offline.

 So, who can start pop-up shop?

 The short answer is everyone.
 Big-name brands, including eBay, Target, JCPenney, and Gap, have tested hosting pop-up products in their stores.
-At the same time, local artists and fashionistas, Etsy sellers and restaurants have also become increasingly popular in the pop-up scene.
-Even mobile trucks for food, designer fashion and vintage housewares have been spotted around cities like Minneapolis, San Francisco and Los Angeles.
+At the same time, local artists, makers and fashion designers have also become increasingly popular in the pop-up scene.
+Even mobile trucks for food, designer fashion and vintage housewares have been spotted around cities like New York City, San Francisco, and Los Angeles.

 Where do they find space to pop-up?

 Right here!
 Storefront is making the process of popping up easier than ever before.
-Realtors, landlords, retailers and other space owners are listing their extra or vacant space on www.thestorefront.com for short-term leases.
+Market, mall, and store owners of all types are listing their spaces on www.thestorefront.com for as little as $50/day.